 Contact us for special promotions at 855-773-8463 Ext.
 805 or chat with us below.
-If we miss you, click here to fill out our contact form and we will reach out within 24 business hours.
+If we miss you, click here to fill out our contact form and we will reach out within one business day.

 Find out if gluten is impacting your health

 “Imagine gluten ingestion on a spectrum.
 At one end, you have people with celiac disease, who cannot tolerate one crumb of gluten in their diet.
 At the other end, you have the lucky people who can eat pizza, beer, pasta and cookies – and have no ill effects whatsoever.
 In the middle, there is a murky area of gluten reactions, including gluten sensitivity.” - Alessio Fasano, M.D., Mass.
 General Hospital.

 The Celiac, IBS, and Crohn’s Array (CICA) evaluates your genetic risk for celiac disease and checks for genetic markers associated with Crohn’s disease.

 The CICA is designed to provide an accurate evaluation of GI tract function by gathering information from various pathways.

 Optionally, it can be combined with the Alcat Test to evaluate innate immune cell responses to as many as 400 other foods (including gluten, gliadin, casein and whey) and substances for the most comprehensive assessment.